microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/redundantassignmentalertincident.md

 Represents an alert incident that is triggered if a user goes over a specified number of days without activating a role.
 Assigning users privileged roles that they do not need increases the risks of a security attack.
 It is also easier for security threats to remain unnoticed in accounts that are not actively used.

-The threshold that triggers this incident when its reached is defined in the [redundantAssignmentAlertConfiguration resource type](redundantassignmentalertconfiguration.md).
+The threshold that triggers this incident when it's reached is defined in the [redundantAssignmentAlertConfiguration resource type](redundantassignmentalertconfiguration.md).

 Inherits from [unifiedRoleManagementAlertIncident](../resources/unifiedrolemanagementalertincident.md).